DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section15_NetworkingRoute53/notes.md

 - Depending on your geographical location, you will get a different DNS response, which will be the one with the lowest latency from you

 ### 191. Route 53 health checks
-- An instance/endpoint is deemded unhealthy if it fails 3 health checks in a row
+- An instance/endpoint is considered unhealthy if it fails 3 health checks in a row
 - Default health check interval is 30 seconds.
 It can be changed, but this incurs higher costs.
 - In the background on Amazon's side, about 15 health chekers will check the endpoint health
 - You can have HTTP, TCP and HTTPS health checks (no SSL verification)